prakhar21/TextAugmentation-GPT2/README.md

 2. Fine-tunes the gpt2 with your dataset _(Depends on size of the data, Epochs, Hyperparameters, etc)_

 All the experiments were done on [IntelDevCloud Machines](https://software.intel.com/en-us/devcloud)

+Will soon be updating the documentation!
+Please raise in issue section for any discrepancy.